Little Women (1949)

 Families can talk about...

-Families can talk about the March sisters and how each is unique.
+Families can talk about the March sisters and how each is a unique character in Little Women.
 How does that make things easier for them as a family, and how does it make it more difficult?
 Do you and your siblings have complementary strengths?

 The first part of the movie is set during the Civil War.
 What sacrifices did the girls make to honor the soldiers, and what sacrifices can your family make to honor soldiers now?